kareemassad/30-days-of-javascript/Day 30-Whack A Mole/README.md

-# Day XX - Template
+# Day 30 - Whack A Mole

 Main focus of this day: